Duke Nukem 3D

 Duke 3D really, really needs no introduction, and certainly not another article describing it.
 Still, this was one of the most requested games for me to review, so there apparently are people out there interested in my personal take on the genre-defining classic (bless your little hearts).
 Plus, I’ve already done Blood and Shadow Warrior, so I might as well complete the Build Trilogy.
 Plus, now that Duke Nukem Forever actually appears to be coming out, the timing seems quite appropriate.

 “Genre-defining classic” though, you might be wondering?
 Shouldn’t that fall to games like Doom and Wolf 3D?
-Absolutely, but Duke deserves to be in that category just as much.
+Absolutely, but Duke deserves his place in that category.
 Put simply, everyone was so busy falling over themselves to copy Doom that no one thought to do the genre differently.
 To make an FPS, you had big guns, over-the-top violence, keycards to open new areas of the level, and an exit switch at the end of the maze.
 Print and ship.
 The difference is, while Duke certainly has these elements, it was one of the few games post-Doom to use them as a launching point instead of the entirety of its content.

 Simply put, Duke did things that no one else was doing.
 It popularized wisecracking self-dialogue as a counter to the standard silent protagonist.
 It made levels that actually looked realistic – compare Doom II’s attempt at city maps to the detail presented in Duke.
 It introduced a level of interactivity that broke the standard of static, invulnerable levels with no divergent paths.
 And it sold the idea of character – not just Duke’s obvious machismo, but the entire game’s tone from art to levels.
+Interactive strip clubs and actively crumbling city streets were worlds away from static, boxy rooms that simply held bad guys.
 If you take one thing from this review, it should be this: Duke really was the point that the genre started breaking from its tradition of being little more than bloody monster mazes.

 Variety is the spice of Duke, and the Earthbound location plays expertly on the familiar.
 You’ll see levels based on Hollywood sets, red light districts, Chinese restaurants, and flooded city streets, to name a few.
-Compared to Doom, where a level’s purpose is only suggested by its name, you instantly get where you’re supposed to be inside Duke’s world.
-It’s difficult to simply describe these levels, as the care put into them both has to be experienced, and still holds up today.
+Compared to Doom, where a level’s purpose is only suggested by its name, you instantly understand where you’re supposed to be inside Duke’s world.
+It’s difficult to simply describe these levels, as the craftsmanship really needs to be experienced first hand.
 The artists made textures as needed, and while many are certainly reused, there’s also almost as many one-off art tiles made simply to add decoration, a name plaque to a building, or fill a specific role required to make the level complete.
 Every level in Duke is truly a distinct place, and (nearly) every level is a joy to explore.

 You’d be wrong.
 The second episode (taking place in space) has the potential to be an endless string of metal corridors, but they actually manage to keep a great variety of moving spacecraft, nice vistas (you’ll get frequent opportunities to peep out at a parallaxed Earth skybox), and cramped areas that play differently than the wider, open areas of L.A.
 When you return to the streets in the third episode, you might fear they’re just re-hashing ideas from the first.
 Not so.
 There’s plenty more real-life inspired places to visit, and some levels even better than what was in the first episode.
 Again, this comes from thinking about and designing these levels as locations with practical uses (crew barracks, pubs, banks, reactors, etc), not just interesting mazes.
 It makes them fun to explore, and twice as fun to trash.